 Day 2 – Millers Flat to Alexandra

-Similar to me he had always wanted to spend ride around New Zealand, so for his 55th birthday he decided to go do it.
-He was getting towards the end of two months and had done a lot of the rides that I wanted to do so it was great to get some insight into the West Coast and Nelson area trails.
-He was stopping at the Roxburgh dam, so we shook hands and headed our separate ways.
-When you are traveling on your own, these small encounters are helpful to keep your spirits up.
+Similar to me he had always wanted to spend some time riding around New Zealand, so for his 55th birthday he decided to go do it.
+He was towards the end of two months and had done a lot of the rides that I wanted to do so it was great to get some insight into the West Coast Wilderness and Alps 2 Ocean.
+I’ve found that when you are traveling on your own, these short encounters are helpful to keep your spirits up.

-A short jet boat trip is required to connect to the other end of the trail as there is a 15k section that is not yet complete.
+A short jet boat trip is currently required to connect to the other end of the trail as there is a 15k section that is not yet complete.
 I had about an hour and half to get there, so I figured I had plenty of time.
-As I came off the dam, out of the corner of my eye I say a dirt trail pretty much headed straight uphill.
-I thought, no way this is where I’m going, but a Is turned I quickly realized this was my trail.
+Make sure you book the transfer ahead of time as this isn’t a scheduled service per se.

 I had the entire boat to myself and we quickly got underway.
-The driver made a few stops along the way to point out some relics of the gold rush that was actually pretty interesting.
+The pilot made a few stops along the way to point out some relics of the gold rush that was actually pretty interesting.

 I hopped out at Doctors Point and had an easy 10k ride into Alexandra where I actually started the Otago Rail trail a week earlier.
 The final section was pretty cruisy with a couple interesting bridges built into the side of the riverbank.

 My bag was waiting for me at the iSite in Alexandra, but I had a few hours until the InterCity bus to Clyde.
 Their just happened to be a Monteith’s Brewery across the street, so I popped in for a few beers and fries while I waited for the bus.